Mexico City with Patrick Ryan

 That’s OK, we have answers.
 Read our FAQs below.
 Or text or call us at +1 (855) 219-8018 to speak with a Modern Adventure Trip Specialist.

 Four nights at luxury apartment-style accommodations; private travel for all day trips and excursions; departure airport transfer; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, most lunches and dinners; local beverages with meals; gratuities for local staff.

 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverage not included in itinerary; gratuity for tour leader.

-We limit the group to no more than 20 fellow adventurers, plus a few Modern Adventure staff members.
-You can expect to be joined by a range of fellow travelers in terms of age, background and configuration – including solo travelers, couples and friends traveling together.
-Our experiences are about being fun and inclusive.
-This trip is recommended for travelers ages 18 and above.
+We limit the group to no more than 20 fellow adventures and your Modern Adventure team.
+Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests – including solo travelers, couples and friends traveling together.
+This adventure is recommended for travelers aged 18 and above.

 Do I need to pay a solo traveler supplement?

 Yes, there is a $500 supplement for solo travelers, to be paid at the time of booking to secure a private room during the adventure.
 If you would like Modern Adventure to pair you with a roommate, that option may be available upon checkout – these spots are limited and available on a first-come, first-serve basis.
 (See our Terms and Conditions for full details).